euangeleo/aircraft-seat/app/notes.md

 script will read from this file every two seconds, command the light to light appropriately for those two seconds according to the state in the file, then re-check the file, etc,

+## End of 2023-05-27

+The file `indicator.py` properly controls the shell side LED indicator; it is currently connected to the blue/aft LED, with a 330 kOhm resistor in series.
+It properly sets the blinking status based on the text that is in `/tmp/audiostatus`.

+The file `audiostream.py` writes the `STARTUP` status to the status file.